 - Found in-need neighbours?

-They may be: Elderly or unwell, isolated and vulnerable, have no support around them, need essential shopping.
+They may be: Elderly or unwell, isolated, and vulnerable, have no support around them, needing emotional and / or physical support.

 - Gather group of helpers

-They may be: Family, friends, neighbours, other local volunteers by messaging, calling or posting a note.
+They may be: Family, friends, neighbours, and other local volunteers.

 - Let local leaders know

-They may be: Local councillors, community leaders, faith-group leaders, business leaders, by messaging, calling or social media.
+They may be: Local councillors, community leaders, faith-group leaders, or business leaders.
+They can be approached by messaging, calling, or social media.

 - Help neighbours in-need

-By: Making contact via post or phone with neighbours (avoid if possible physical contact), dropping-off basic shopping, contacting medical or local services if needed, regular check-ins.
+By: Making contact via post, phone, or in-person with neighbours, dropping-off basic shopping, contacting medical or local services if needed, and making regular check-ins.

 - Share good stories